tscswcn/PaddlePaddle.org/README.md

 ## Previewing new documentation or updating APIs

-All content should be written in [Markdown](https://guides.github.com/features/mastering-markdown/) (the GitHub flavor) (even though there are some legacy pieces of content in `docs`).
+All content should be written in [Markdown](https://guides.github.com/features/mastering-markdown/) (the GitHub flavor) (even though there are some legacy pieces of content in `docs` using the `.rst` format).

 After you have gone through the installation steps above, here are the steps you need to take: